buttonsrtoys/registrar/README.md

 final myService = Registrar.get<MyService>(name: 'some unique name');
 ```

-Unlimited Registrar widgets can be added to the widget tree.
-If you want to manage multiple services with a single widget, use MultiRegistrar:
+When you want to manage multiple services with a single widget, use MultiRegistrar:

 ```dart
 MultiRegistrar(